-Article history: We aim to highlight the asymmetric relationship between the current account balance and variables of fundamental Date of submission: 07-01-2023 macroeconomic and macroeconomic stability in the nonlinear Date of acceptance: 09-03-2023 boundary test approach in Iran for the period 1978-2020.
-The main focus of this research is on the intertemporal approach to the current account views the current account as the difference JEL Classification: between domestic saving and domestic investment and focused C01 on macroeconomic factors that determine these two variables.
-F4 The primary purpose of this research is to assist in the F41 formulation of appropriate economic policies to minimize any O16 negative effects of the current account deficit on the economy.
-P45 The nonlinear boundary test approach method is used in this article due to the possibility of long-term nonlinear relationships between the current account deficit and financial balance, Keywords: inflation rate, KOF index, net foreign assets, real effective Intertemporal Approach exchange rate, total investment, terms of trade and GDP per Current account Deficit capita growth.
-According to the analysis findings, there is a long- Macroeconomic determinants term cointegration relationship between variables.
-It is seen that Asymmetric effects while there exists long-term asymmetry between the current account deficit, net foreign assets, and financial balance the coefficients themselves are not statistically significant.
-However, Trade on the surrant definit is statistically significant and substantial.
-The asymmetric cointegration result confirms between the current account deficit and the inflation rate KOF index total investment terms of trade and GDP per capita growth a long-run integration exists growth a long run mediation exists.
+We aim to highlight the asymmetric relationship between the current account balance and variables of fundamental macroeconomic and macroeconomic stability in the nonlinear boundary test approach in Iran for the period 1978-2020.
+The main focus of this research is on the intertemporal approach to the current account views the current account as the difference between domestic saving and domestic investment and focused on macroeconomic factors that determine these two variables.
+The primary purpose of this research is to assist in the formulation of appropriate economic policies to minimize any negative effects of the current account deficit on the economy.
+The nonlinear boundary test approach method is used in this article due to the possibility of long-term nonlinear relationships between the current account deficit and financial balance. inflation rate, KOF index, net foreign assets, real effective exchange rate, total investment, terms of trade and GDP per capita growth.
+According to the analysis findings, there is a longterm cointegration relationship between variables.
+It is seen that while there exists long-term asymmetry between the current account deficit, net foreign assets, and financial balance the coefficients themselves are not statistically significant.
+However, the effect of the real effective exchange rate and the Terms of Trade on the current deficit is statistically significant and substantial.
+The asymmetric cointegration result confirms, between the current account deficit and the inflation rate, KOF index, total investment, terms of trade, and GDP per capita growth a long-run integration exists.